jaishankar101/nestkit/libs/expand/README.md

 For detailed documentation, examples, and advanced usage, please refer to the official documentation at <https://cisstech.github.io/nestkit/docs/nestjs-expand/getting-started>

-A presentation article is also available [medium](https://medium.com/@mciissee/supercharging-nestjs-apis-a-deep-dive-into-dynamic-resource-expansion-0e932cc7b4f2)
+A presentation article is also available [medium](https://medium.com/p/08c06be4c2ba)
-Example with per-endpoint error policy:

 ## License